Client's Success Stories

-Get back on track stress free
+Chat with us without any obligation Expert legal partners with proven results Get back on track stress free

-Here are some of the amazing success stories Debt-Rescue and Prowse Phillips have had with clients debts
+Debt-Rescue and Prowse Phillips have had with clients debts

 Every story on this page is a testament to our commitment to making a positive impact in the lives of our clients.
-From reducing debt burdens to offering personalised financial advice, we are dedicated to guiding our clients through every step of their debt relief journey.
+From reducing debt burdens to offering personalised debt advice, we are dedicated to guiding our clients through every step of their debt relief journey.

 £3,738 Lloyds Credit Card owned by Link Financial written off in 42days!!

-The client, O’Neill, came to us with several debts.
-He signed up as a client on the 4th of June 2024.
 After legal requests were sent by our legal partners to the creditors (Link Financial).
 42 days later, we had a response from them that they couldn’t comply and the debts were unenforceable.
-The original creditor was Lloyds Bank Credit Card, which was then sold to Link Financial.

 Hannah came to us and our legal partners Prowse Phillips Law burdened with £36,470 in debt and stuck in a 44-year Debt Management Plan.